All-new 2022 Tesla Roadster will get Plaid powertrain

 - Claimed 0-60mph time of 1.9 seconds

 The new Roadster was a surprise announcement at the launch of Tesla’s new Semi Truck HGV in 2017.
 It’ll be the first Tesla sports car since the original Lotus Elise-based model of 2008, which went out of production in 2012.
-The Tesla Model Y, set to reach UK shores next year, is thought to be top priority for the time being.
+The Tesla Model Y, set to finally reach UK shores this year, is thought to be top priority for the moment.

 The gulf between the original Tesla and the projected specifications of the new Roadster show how far electric cars have come in just a few years - the 2008 Tesla Roadster was the only EV capable of getting anywhere near 200 miles of range, but was often said to be unreliable.